-- 5.87 Requirement 10 of GSR Part 2 [5] states that "[p]rocesses and activities shall be developed and shall be effectively managed to achieve the organization's goals without compromising safety." - 5.88 GSR Part 2 [5] states: - "Each process shall be developed and shall be managed to ensure that requirements are met without compromising safety.
+5.87 Requirement 10 of GSR Part 2 [5] states that "[p]rocesses and activities shall be developed and shall be effectively managed to achieve the organization's goals without compromising safety."

+5.88 GSR Part 2 [5] states:

+- "4.28.
+Each process shall be developed and shall be managed to ensure that requirements are met without compromising safety.
 Processes shall be documented and the necessary supporting documentation shall be maintained.
 It shall be ensured that process documentation is consistent with any existing documents of the organization.
 Records to demonstrate that the results of the respective process have been achieved shall be specified in the process documentation" (para.
-4.28 of GSR Part 2 [5]). - "The sequencing of a process and the interactions between processes shall be specified so that safety is not compromised.
-Effective interaction between interacting processes shall be ensured.
-Particular consideration shall be given to interactions between processes conducted by the organization and processes conducted by external providers" (para.
+4.28 of GSR Part 2 [5]).

+- "4.29.
+The sequencing of a process and the interactions between processes shall be specified so that safety is not compromised.
+Effective interaction between interactinginterfacing processes shall be ensured.
+Particular consideration shall be given to interactions between processes within the organization, and to interactions between processes conducted by the organization and processes conducted by external service providers" (para.
 4.29 of GSR Part 2 [5]).

-- "New processes or modifications to existing processes shall be designed, verified, approved and applied so that safety is not compromised.
+- "4.30.
+New processes or modifications to existing processes shall be designed, verified, approved and applied so that safety is not compromised.
 Processes, including any subsequent modifications to them, shall be aligned with the goals, strategies, plans and objectives of the organization" (para.
-4.30 of GSR Part 2 [5]). - "Any activities for inspection, testing and verification and validation, their acceptance criteria and the responsibilities for carrying out such activities shall be specified.
-It shall be specified when and at what stages independent inspection, testing and verification and validation are required to be conducted" (para.
-4.31 of GSR Part 2 [5]). - "Each process or activity that could have implications for safety shall be carried out under controlled conditions, by means of following readily understood, approved and current procedures, instructions and drawings.
+4.30 of GSR Part 2 [5]).

+- "4.31.
+Any activities for inspection, testing, and verification and validation, their acceptance criteria and the responsibilities for carrying out such activities shall be specified.
+It shall be specified when and at what stages independent inspection, testing, and verification and validation are required to be conducted" (para.
+4.31 of GSR Part 2 [5]).

+- "4.32.
+Each process or activity that could have implications for safety shall be carried out under controlled conditions, by means of following readily understood, approved and current procedures, instructions and drawings.
 These procedures, instructions and drawings shall be validated before their first use and shall be periodically reviewed to ensure their adequacy and effectiveness.
-Individuals carrying out such activities shall be involved in the validation and the periodic review of such procedures, instructions and drawings" (para.
-4.32 of GSR Part 2 [5]). - 5.89 Many processes support waste minimization, handling, pretreatment, treatment, conditioning, transport, storage and disposal.
-The management system should provide assurance that these processes comply with all applicable requirements, and should encourage the application of the principle of carrying out work correctly the first time. - 5.90 All radioactive waste management processes should be specified, and individual 'process owners' should be appointed by senior management.
+Individuals carrying out such activities shall be involved in the validation and the periodic review of such procedures, instructions and drawings.
+GSR Part 2 [5],"

+5.89 Many processes support waste minimization, handling, pretreatment, treatment, conditioning, transport, storage and disposal.
+The management system should provide assurance that these processes comply with all applicable requirements, and should encourage the application of the principle of carrying out work correctly the first time.

+5.90 All radioactive waste management processes should be specified, and individual 'process owners' should be appointed by senior management.
 The authorities and responsibilities of process owners should be documented.
-The following processes should be considered, as appropriate: - (a) Research and development; - (b) Commissioning, calibration and testing of new equipment. - (c) Commissioning of new processes and activities; - (d) Safety case development, including safety and performance assessments; - (e) Facility design and optimization, and facility construction; - (f) Environmental protection, environmental monitoring and surveillance; - (g) Control of products (e.g. waste containers and waste packages); - (h) Traceability of waste; - (i) Condition monitoring, particularly during any long term storage, and when radioactive waste is in a disposal facility prior to the closure of that facility; - (j) Retrieval of waste from waste management facilities;
+The following processes should be considered, as appropriate:

+- (a) Research and development; - (b) Commissioning, calibration and testing of new equipment-: - (c) Commissioning of new processes and activities;